Sachaa-Thanasius/defer-imports/README.rst

 Making this call without arguments allows user code with imports contained within the ``defer_imports.until_use`` context manager to be deferred until referenced.
 However, its several configuration parameters allow toggling global instrumentation (affecting all import statements) and adjusting the granularity of that global instrumentation.

-**WARNING: Avoid using the hook as anything other than a context manager when passing in configuration; otherwise, the explicit (or default) configuration will persist and may cause other packages using ``defer_imports`` to behave differently than expected.**
+**WARNING: Avoid using the hook as anything other than a context manager when passing in module-specific configuration; otherwise, the explicit (or default) configuration will persist and may cause other packages using ``defer_imports`` to behave differently than expected.**

 .. code-block:: python